nhan0504/CS326/team/m2/roles.md

 ## Bruce Le - Task Manager

-- **Role**: Responsible for organizing and tracking team tasks. <Name> manages the team’s Trello board and ensures that all tasks are properly assigned and completed on time.
+- **Role**: Responsible for organizing and tracking team tasks.
+Bruce manages the team’s Trello board and ensures that all tasks are properly assigned and completed on time.
 - **Top 3 Commits**:
   1. [Commit 1](https://github.com/repo/commit1): Set up the team’s Trello board with tasks for Milestone #1, including task descriptions and deadlines.
   2. [Commit 2](https://github.com/repo/commit2): Assigned tasks to team members based on discussions during the team’s planning meetings and updated Trello with new assignments.